-Learn one of the most widely spoken and important languages in the world and explore many different cultures.
-French learners can study abroad in fascinating places and are prepared for a variety of creative and international professions.
+Learn one of the most widely spoken and important languages in the world, explore many different French-speaking cultures, and enhance these with study abroad in a fascinating place.
+It's all in preparation for a variety of creative and international professions.

 Students pursuing a minor in French gain an understanding of the language, literature and cultures of French-speaking peoples and regions.

 Students are encouraged to participate in a study abroad program to enhance their education and overall minor experience.

 A minor can help students enhance the marketable skills they acquire in their major program and help them develop new skills apart from it.
 A minor in French studies can help students with communication and cultural competency skills as they pursue careers in political analysis, sociology or marketing.

 At a Glance: program details

 - Additional Program Fee: No